-Founded in 2006, the UCLA Art & Global Health Center is the most prominent art-and-health think tank in the world specializing in reinventing sexual health education, devising new methods for stigma reduction, reinforcing human empowerment, and catalyzing behavior change.
+Founded in 2006, the UCLA Art & Global Health Center specializes in reinventing sexual health education, devising new methods for stigma reduction, reinforcing human empowerment, and catalyzing behavior change.

 Blending community engagement with arts activist training accompanied by rigorous research, our work addresses comprehensive sexual health education, women’s empowerment, gender equality, LGBTQ identity and inclusion, and anti-racism, all while building the case for arts-based public health interventions in general.
 Housed within the UCLA School of the Arts and Architecture, we nurture a global network of artists, students, academics, and advocates working in the realm of public health.

 Los Angeles is our laboratory, but the world is our home.
 We work on five continents, engaging with people and places where the need is greatest, where a stroke of creativity can lead to finding a new solution to an intractable health problem, and where finding an effective way to communicate health information makes all the difference.

 Center programs challenge communities and individuals to reconsider preconceived notions of intimacy in an age of disease, and of tolerance in an age of distrust.
 Our endeavors are shepherded by the following guiding principles:

 We aim to facilitate collaboration between artists and advocates working for the advancement of global health, strengthening public health interventions through improved communication and participation in an international artists’ network.

 Our programs seek to create points of personal identification through art as a means to elicit empathy, understanding, and emotional growth through recognition of a shared humanity.

 We aim to expand our audience into sites of encounter beyond elite spaces.
 These sites are portable, virtual, village level, street level; they reach all populations.